 - Adjust mirrors properly

-- Ensure tires are in good condition
+- Ensure tyres are in good condition

 Stay Focused and Avoid Distractions